FREQUENTLY ASKED QUESTIONS

 Q. I leak a lot and my cups are always full of milk, is the damp environment ok for my nipples?

-A. A moist environment is conducive to healing and helps prevents cracks/tears/cuts, however, excess moisture exposure can irritate the nipples and surrounding skin and potentially lead to thrush or dermatitis (uncommon but it can happen).
-We recommend taking a break from wearing Silverette® for a few hours each day, or as needed, and letting your nipples air dry (in the sun is great!).
-This can help to prevent excessive moisture exposure.
+A. A moist environment is conducive to healing and helps to prevent cracks, tears and cuts.
+However, in some susceptible mothers, excessive moisture exposure can irritate the nipples and surrounding skin and potentially lead to dermatitis (uncommon but it can happen).
+If you are a heavy leaker or you notice your nipples are always damp, we recommend taking a break from wearing Silverette® for a few hours each day, or as needed, and letting your nipples air dry (in the sun is great!).
+This can help to combat excessive moisture exposure.

 Q. I have been prescribed a thrush cream from my midwife/doctor, can I still use this while using SILVERETTE®?

 A. If you would like to use a prescription cream, use the cream during the day and the cups at night (or vice versa).
 It is not recommended to use other nipple care products at the same time as wearing Silverette®, as this may compromise or reduce the efficacy of the product.

 Q. Are they used to prevent pain or damage from occurring?

 A. Definitely!
 In fact, we strongly recommend that they be used from day one of your breastfeeding journey to ensure your nipples stay healthy and happy.
 The antimicrobial properties of silver inhibit and destroy bacteria, fungi and viruses, thus helping to prevent an infection from starting.